Skip to main content

 While wool dryer balls should last for 1,000 loads of laundry, sometimes they need a little TLC to keep working at their best.
 They can start to look scraggly, which means the wool fibers are getting stressed and loose from repeated use.
 When this happens, the dryer balls probably aren’t drying your clothes as fast as they used to.

 Recharge — or refresh — them to extend their life.
 Toss them into a gentle cycle in your washing machine and then dry them on high heat in the dryer.
-This removes any lint or fiber buildup and rehydrates the dryer balls so that they can perform better at absorbing water from your clothes in future loads.
+This removes any lint or fiber buildup and rehydrates the dryer balls so they can better absorb water from your clothes in future loads.

 Father and daughter doing laundry